Russia: Health

-The principle cause of death in Russia are cardiovascular diseases.
-Obesity is a prevalent health issue in Russia; most adults are overweight or obese.
-However, Russia's historically high alcohol consumption rate is the biggest health issue in the country, as it remains one of the world's highest, despite a stark decrease in the last decade.
-Smoking is another health issue in the country.
-The country's high suicide rate, although on the decline, remains a significant social issue.
+The principal causes of death in Russia are cardiovascular diseases.
+The country's historically high alcohol consumption rate is the biggest health issue, as it remains one of the world's highest, despite a stark decrease in the last decade.
+Other prevalent health issues are obesity, with most adults being overweight or obese, and smoking, which is among the highest in the world.
+Russia's high suicide rate also remains a significant social issue.

 Culture

-Russian culture has been formed by the nation's history, its geographical location and its vast expanse, religious and social traditions, and Western influence.
+Russian culture reflects a long, gradual, and complex amalgamation of various elements that coincided with centuries of development, expansion, and interaction with different peoples, artistic movements, and cultures.
+Russia has heavily influenced classical music, ballet, theatre, mathematics, sport, painting, and cinema.
 Russian writers and philosophers have played an important role in the development of European literature and thought.
-The Russians have also greatly influenced classical music, ballet, sport, painting, and cinema.
-The nation has also made pioneering contributions to science and technology and space exploration.
+Russia has also made pioneering contributions to science, technology, and space exploration.

-Russia is home to 30 UNESCO World Heritage Sites, 19 out of which are cultural; while 27 more sites lie on the tentative list.
+Russia is home to 32 UNESCO World Heritage Sites, 21 of which are cultural, while 31 lie on the tentative list.
 The large global Russian diaspora has also played a major role in spreading Russian culture throughout the world.
-Russia's national symbol, the double-headed eagle, dates back to the Tsardom period, and is featured in its coat of arms and heraldry.
+Russia's national symbol, the double-headed eagle, dates back to the Tsardom period and is featured in its coat of arms and heraldry.
 The Russian Bear and Mother Russia are often used as national personifications of the country.
-Matryoshka dolls are considered a cultural icon of Russia.
+Matryoshka dolls are a cultural icon of Russia.

 Holidays

-Russia has eight—public, patriotic, and religious—official holidays.
+Russia has eight official holidays spanning public, patriotic, and religious commemorations.
 The year starts with New Year's Day on 1 January, soon followed by Russian Orthodox Christmas on 7 January; the two are the country's most popular holidays.
 Defender of the Fatherland Day, dedicated to men, is celebrated on 23 February.
 International Women's Day on 8 March, gained momentum in Russia during the Soviet era.
-The annual celebration of women has become so popular, especially among Russian men, that Moscow's flower vendors often see profits of "15 times" more than other holidays.
-Spring and Labor Day, originally a Soviet era holiday dedicated to workers, is celebrated on 1 May.
+The annual celebration of women has become so popular, especially among Russian men, that the flower vendors of Moscow often see profits "fifteen times" more compared to other holidays.
+Spring and Labour Day, originally a Soviet era holiday dedicated to workers, is celebrated on 1 May.

-Victory Day, which honors Soviet victory over Nazi Germany and the End of World War II in Europe, is celebrated as an annual large parade in Moscow's Red Square; and marks the famous Immortal Regiment civil event.
-Other patriotic holidays include Russia Day on 12 June, celebrated to commemorate Russia's declaration of sovereignty from the collapsing Soviet Union; and Unity Day on 4 November, commemorating the 1612 uprising which marked the end of the Polish occupation of Moscow.
+Victory Day, which honours Soviet victory over Nazi Germany and the End of World War II in Europe, is celebrated on 9 May as an annual large parade in Moscow's Red Square and marks the famous Immortal Regiment civil event.
+Other patriotic holidays include Russia Day on 12 June, celebrated to commemorate Russia's declaration of sovereignty from the collapsing Soviet Union, and Unity Day on 4 November, commemorating the 1612 uprising that marked the end of the Polish occupation of Moscow.

 There are many popular non-public holidays.
 Old New Year is celebrated on 14 January.
 Maslenitsa is an ancient and popular East Slavic folk holiday.
 Cosmonautics Day on 12 April, in tribute to the first human trip into space.
 Two major Christian holidays are Easter and Trinity Sunday.